The KPZ fixed point: 1:2:3 scaling limit

-\begin{rem} The KPZ fixed point has \emph{one} free parameter\footnote{\cite{jaraGoncDens} has recently conjectured that the KPZ fixed point is given by $\partial_t h = \lambda(\partial_x h)^2 -\nu(-\partial_x^2)^{3/2} h + \nu^{1/2}(-\partial_x^2)^{3/4}\xi$, $\nu>0$, the evidence being that formally it is invariant under the 1:2:3 KPZ scaling \eqref{123} and preserves Brownian motion.
+\begin{rem} The KPZ fixed point has \emph{one} free parameter\footnote{ It was recently proposed that the KPZ fixed point is given by $\partial_t h = \lambda(\partial_x h)^2 -\nu(-\partial_x^2)^{3/2} h + \nu^{1/2}(-\partial_x^2)^{3/4}\xi$, $\nu>0$, the evidence being that formally it is invariant under the 1:2:3 KPZ scaling \eqref{123} and it preserves Brownian motion.
 Besides the non-physical non-locality, and the inherent difficulty of making sense of this equation, one can see that it is not correct because it has \emph{two} free parameters instead of one.
 Presumably, it converges to the KPZ fixed point in the limit $\nu\searrow 0$.
 On the other hand, the model has critical scaling, so it is also plausible that if one introduces a cutoff (say, smooth the noise) and then take a limit, the result has $\nu=0$, and possibly even a renormalized $\lambda$.
 So it is possible that, in a rather uninformative sense, the conjecture could still be true. }, corresponding to $\lambda$ in \eqref{KPZ}.
-Our choice of the height function moving \emph{downwards} corresponds to setting $\lambda>0$.
-The scaling of space by the factor $2$ in \eqref{eq:hep} corresponds to the choice $|\lambda| =1/2$. \end{rem}
+Our choice of the height function in TASEP moving downwards corresponds to $\lambda>0$\footnote{To get some intuition, check that $-\fx^2/\ft$ is a solution of $\partial_t\fh = \tfrac14(\partial_x\fh)^2$; it corresponds to step initial data.
+The bulk downward movement of the TASEP height function has been compensated by the huge shift upward in \eqref{eq:hep}.}.
+The scaling of space and time by the factor $2$ in \eqref{eq:hep} corresponds to the choice $|\lambda| =1/4$.

-Assume that we have initial data $X_0^\ep$ chosen to depend on $\ep$ in such a way that\footnote{This fixes our study of the scaling limit to perturbations of density $1/2$.
-We could perturb off any density $\rho\in (0,1)$ by observing in an appropriate moving frame without extra difficulty, but we do not pursue it here.}
+Note also that, for fixed $\ft$, the TASEP height function in \eqref{eq:hep} is being rescaled diffusively in space.
+In particular, this fixes our study of the scaling limit to perturbations of density $1/2$.
+We could perturb off any density $\rho\in (0,1)$ without extra difficulty by observing the system in an appropriate moving frame, but in order to avoid heavier notation we do not pursue it here. \end{rem}